This is the most complete step-by-step guide online on how to start a business.

 Your answers to these questions (and others like them) will build the core of your brand.
 All of your future branding decisions should expand on these ideas.
 Your business name, your trade name if it differs from the legal name of your business, your company’s logo design, and your website design should all grow from the concepts you laid out here.

 Remember that your business name plays a role in almost every aspect of your business.

-Here’s a short video that will help you find the perfect name for your business.
+Here’s a short video that will help you find the perfect business name for your new company.

-Your website is one of your new business’ most important ambassadors and a crucial component of your marketing and branding strategy.
+Your website is one of your new business's most important ambassadors and a crucial component of your marketing and branding strategy.